josevnz/rpm_query/Packaging an application that can query the RPM database with Python.md

 cd rpm_query
 python3 -m venv --system-site-packages ~/virtualenv/rpm_query
 . ~/virtualenv/rpm_query/bin/activate
+(rpm_query)$
 ```

 # Packaging and installing the distribution

+## Why you don't want to use an RPM to package your Python application

+Well, there is no short answer for that.

+RPM is *great* [if you want to share](https://www.redhat.com/sysadmin/package-linux-applications-rpm) your application with __all__ the users of your system, specially because RPM can install related dependencies for you automatically.

+For example, the RPM Python bindings (rpm-python3) is distributed that way, make sense as it is thinly tied to RPM.

+In some causes is also a disadvantage:
+* You will need root elevated access to install an RPM.
+If the code is malicious it will take control of your server very easily (that's why [you always check the RPM signatures](https://www.redhat.com/sysadmin/rpm-gpg-verify-packages) and download code from well know sources right?)
+* You decide to upgrade an RPM that may be incompatible with older dependent applications.
+That will prevent an upgrade.
+* RPM is not well suited to share 'test' code created during continuous integration, at least in bare-metal deployments.
+If you create a Docker container that is probably a different story...
+* If your Python code has dependencies it is very likely you will also have to package them as RPMS.

+## Enter virtual environments and pip + setuptools

+How these 3 tools solve the RPM limitations mentioned earlier?:
+* [Virtual environment](https://docs.python.org/3/library/venv.html) will allow you to install applications without having elevated permissions
+* The application is self-contained to the virtual environment, you can install different versions of the libraries without affecting the whole system
+* It is very easy to integrate a virtual environment with continuous integration and unit testing.
+After the tests pass, the environment can be recycled
+* [setuptools](https://packaging.python.org/tutorials/installing-packages/) solves the problem of packaging your application in a nice directory structure, and making your scripts and libraries vailable to users.
+* setuptools also deals with the issue of keeping track of your dependencies with proper version check, to make the build process repeatable.
+* setuptools works with [pip](https://pip.pypa.io/en/stable/), the Python package manager
+* Best part is that both virtual environments and setuptools have excellent support in IDE like Pycharm or VSCode.

+# Working with setuptools
 Now that you're ready to deploy your application, you can package it, copy its wheel file, and then install it in a new virtual environment.
 First, you need to define a very important file: `setup.py`, which is used by [setuptools](https://opensource.com/article/21/11/packaging-python-setuptools).

 The most important sections in the file below are: